Domaine Laroche, Chablis 1er Cru `Les Vaillons` Vieilles Vignes

 Vinification

-The hand-harvested fruit was carefully sorted by hand in the vineyard and was gently pressed in a pneumatic press upon arrival at the winery.
-The must was then settled for 12 hours before fermentation took place in French oak barrels (aged between one to seven years old, medium toasted, of various sizes) and stainless-steel tanks.
-All of the wine spent nine months ageing on fine lees before bottling.
+The fruit was hand-harvested and sorted in the vineyard before being gently pressed with a pneumatic press at the winery.
+The must was settled for 12 hours and then fermented in French oak barrels (aged between one to seven years old, medium toasted, and of various sizes) and stainless-steel tanks.
+After blending, the wine was then aged for nine months on its fine lees before bottling.

 Tasting Notes & Technical Details

-The wine displays complex aromas of citrus and stone fruit and toasted nuts.
-The palate offers intensely concentrated flavours of citrus and apricot fruit balanced by a linear acidity and culminating in a persistent, refreshing finish.
+The nose is defined by notes of freshly squeezed lemon and peach yogurt, with hints of toasted hazelnuts.
+The palate offers a concentrated fruitiness balanced by a bright acidity and culminating in a persistent, refreshing finish.

 Alcohol (ABV)